swrobel/spree_zero_stock_products/README.md

   bundle
   ```

-1. Set the preference in an intializer such as `config/initializers/spree.rb`:
+1. Set the preference in an initializer such as `config/initializers/spree.rb`:

   ```ruby
   Spree.config do |config|